;

 Where Can I Find Rabbit Toys?

-Rabbits are also social and curious creatures, so it’s important to spend time with them every day.
-This doesn’t mean you have to sit there and pet them for hours but just spending a few minutes playing with them or giving them some attention will help create a bond.
-Rabbits can actually be trained to do simple tricks like come when called or jump through hoops which is not only fun for you but good exercise for them as well.
+Rabbits are both social and inquisitive, meaning it’s important to bond with them on a daily basis.
+This doesn’t mean you have to devote hours of your time petting them; just several minutes of playing or providing some attention is enough!
+In fact, they can even be trained in simple techniques such as coming when called or jumping through hoops – which not only provides fun for you but exercise for the bunny too!

 Copy Your Rabbit’s Behavior